Over the last few years, organisations have made concerted efforts to put gender equality issues at the forefront of their business.

 Equality and UK law 🇬🇧

-While seniority may play its part, an underlying issue continues to be the cultural bias and stereotypical assumptions that many people still hold.
+Seniority almost certainly plays a part; however, an underlying issue continues to be the cultural bias and stereotypical assumptions that many people still hold.

 Did you know?

 The Equal Pay Act 1970 was repealed in 2010 and replaced with The Equality Act 2010.
-This act is an amalgamation of many prior existing acts; the aforementioned Equal Pay Act 1970; the Sex Discrimination Act 1975; Race Relations Act 1976; Disability Discrimination Act 1995; and three other statutory legislations protecting against discrimination in employment on the grounds of sexual orientation, age and religious beliefs.
+This act is an amalgamation of many prior existing acts; the previously mentioned Equal Pay Act 1970; the Sex Discrimination Act 1975; Race Relations Act 1976; Disability Discrimination Act 1995; and three other statutory legislations protecting against discrimination in employment on the grounds of sexual orientation, age and religious beliefs.